-Issues of concern before Monday’s meeting included the impact and costs of the ban for countries like Greece, which relies on financial help from the EU and the International Monetary Fund to stay afloat, and received Iranian crude on preferential financing terms.
+Issues of concern before Monday’s meeting included the impact and costs of the ban for countries such as Greece, which relies on financial help from the EU and the International Monetary Fund to stay afloat, and received Iranian crude on preferential financing terms.

 A diplomatic push is under way, officials say, to secure supplies from other producers.
 Saudi Arabia, the world’s top producer, said this month it would increase production by about two million barrels per day.